 Where to manage Custom Fields?

 Click on your avatar in the sidebar.
 Select “Administration”.
 Here you have the option to click on “Custom Fields” and see the entire list of custom fields created in the account.
-You can also create more by clicking on one of the two available buttons.
+You can also create more by clicking one of the two available buttons.

 The Worksection Team